 Washington Eviction Process

-Evicting a tenant in Washington can take about one to three months (or longer) depending on the reason for the eviction.
+Evicting a tenant in Washington can take about 1 to 3 months, depending on the reason for the eviction.
 If tenants file an answer or request a jury trial, the process can take longer.

 Grounds for an Eviction in Washington